Tools

 • Features for managing and monitoring data pipelines, including integration with various data storage and processing technologies.
 Similar to the Unix cron utility — you write scripts and schedule them to run every X minutes.

-• Airflow can be used for any sort of scheduling task, but is often used for scheduling data modeling. schedule, run and monitor the refresh of our data warehouse
+• Airflow can be used for any sort of scheduling task, but is often used for scheduling data modeling.

-• different types of logs for task, web server, scheduler, worker, and DAGs
+• Different types of logs for task, web server, scheduler, worker, and DAGs

-• have to SSH into the server and run commands which becomes more complicated when you want to use distributed servers for scalability.
+• Have to SSH into the server and run commands which becomes more complicated when you want to use distributed servers for scalability.

 • Requires you to create a central logging storage and make additional setup to make all servers write logs into that single place